buildo/docker-alpine-node-flyway/README.md

-# docker-alpine-node-openjdk
+# docker-alpine-node-flyway
-Minimal docker image that contains node and is able to launch flyway
+Minimal docker image based on node:8-alpine and is able to launch flyway

-Based on: node:8-alpine

 Addons:
 - openssl
-- openjdk8
+- openjdk8 (needed for flyway)
-- flyway 5.2.1
+- **flyway 5.2.1**